Skip to main content

 1) Scalability

-Evaluate the scalability of the cloud DR solution, ensuring it can safeguard designated data, applications, and assets.
-It should also have the capability to expand to accommodate additional resources, delivering consistent performance even as other clients globally utilize the services.
+Evaluate the scalability of disaster recovery in cloud computing, ensuring they can safeguard designated data, applications, and assets.
+They should also be able to expand to accommodate additional resources, delivering consistent performance even as other clients globally utilize the services.

 2) Security and Compliance